terziceh/Movie-Predictor-Hybrid-SVD/README.md

 The system combines:

 - **Collaborative Filtering (SVD)** → learns hidden user preferences from rating behavior
-- **Machine Learning Models (Ridge Regression)** → uses structured features such as genres, user behavior, and movie popularity
+- **Machine Learning Models** → use structured features such as genres, user behavior, and movie popularity
-- **Hybrid Approach** → blends both methods for improved prediction accuracy and recommendation quality
+- **Hybrid Approach (in progress)** → will blend both methods for improved prediction accuracy and recommendation quality

 ---